Cam has kept gerbils for several years and likes to supplement her pets' diets with the occasional healthy treat.

-We all know that cutting a gerbil's claws is time consuming, can be painful to both the gerbil and the tender.
-Because of this we avoid this activity at all costs... on the other hand, handling gerbils becomes harder when their claws and teeth are like this, leading to improper care.
+We all know that cutting a gerbil's claws is time-consuming and can be painful to both the gerbil and the tender.
+Because of this, we avoid this activity at all costs.
+On the other hand, handling gerbils becomes harder when their claws and teeth are long, leading to improper care.

-What a lot of people don't know is that there is easier ways to clip a gerbil's claws and wear down their teeth.
-The answer to this is almost so simple that I've seen many people do the "duh" reaction once they found out. :)
+What a lot of people don't know is that there are easier ways to clip a gerbil's claws and wear down their teeth.
+The answer to this is so simple that I've seen many people do the "duh" reaction once they found out!

 1. Nail Clippers for Gerbils

 While these are probably the most difficult option for clipping a gerbil's claws, most people choose them.
 There are different kinds of nail clippers; the ones made for cats and small dogs will not work for your gerbils.
 Another thing people try to do is use human nail clippers, which is also not a good idea.
 The nail clippers you want are the ones that are labeled as "Nail Clippers for Small Animals" or "for Rodents."

-There are also some brands that clip like normal clippers or there are better brands that actually wear down the nails instead of clipping them and causing damage or pain to the gerbil/animal.
-If you are going to use nail clippers I suggest using the ones that wear away the gerbil's claws instead of clipping them.
+There are some brands that clip like normal clippers, but there are better brands that actually wear down the nails instead of clipping them and causing damage or pain to the gerbil.
+If you are going to use nail clippers, I suggest using the ones that wear away the gerbil's claws instead of clipping them.

 2. Sandpaper Floors

 Try putting down sandpaper or similar gritty surfaces on the shelves and bottom of the gerbil's cage.
 Doing this will force the gerbils to walk across it, resulting in the gerbil's claws wearing down.
 While this is a wonderful way to keep the gerbil's claws shorter, it has some drawbacks:

-Another thing is that a lot of gerbils will go under the sandpaper if it's not weighted down in some way.
-Also it get uncomfortable to walk on ALL the time, how would you like that?
-This is why the entire cage should not be filled with sand paper like I have seen so many times before.
+- It get uncomfortable to walk on ALL the time; how would you like that?
+This is why the entire cage should not be filled with sandpaper like I have seen so many times before.

 3. Wood Blocks